-All generation technologies using blended fuel must meet or exceed a minimum operating efficiency requirement without the inclusion of renewable fuel.
+All generation technologies must meet or exceed a minimum operating efficiency requirement.
 The systems can satisfy this requirement by either meeting:

 - 1. Waste heat utilization requirements OR - 2.
 Minimum electric efficiency

 To facilitate minimum operating efficiency requirements and determine system eligibility, a Minimum Operating Efficiency Worksheet is available for download from the Program Administrators' websites.